Gneiss: Exploring This Rock Type and Its Characteristics

 Uses of Gneiss

 Gneisses are extremely compressed and have little to no pore space.
-They are hard and robust, and they withstand weathering well, thus they are frequently used as construction stone; however, they are not as good as granite for this purpose because they break more easily in one direction and cannot thus be treated as uniformly as granite.
+They are hard and robust, and they withstand weathering well, thus they are frequently used as construction stone; however, they’re not as good as granite for this purpose because they break more easily in one direction and cannot thus be treated as uniformly as granite.

 Pictures of Gneiss